Agent Skills: Loom Plan Writer

 │ Implementation stages must NEVER use `loom knowledge update`. │

-│ to knowledge files directly. │
+│ knowledge-distill stages can write to knowledge files directly. │

 │ │